linux-test-project/ltp/doc/users/supported_systems.rst

 but users are encouraged to move to a newer distro.**

-If latest LTP cannot be compiled even with some amount of workarounds, you may result to older LTP releases, however these are **not** supported in any way.
-Also if you are trying to run LTP on more than 10 years old distribution you may as well reconsider you life choices.
+If latest LTP cannot be compiled even with some amount of workarounds, you may resort to older LTP releases, however these are **not** supported in any way.
+Also if you are trying to run LTP on more than 10 years old distribution you may as well reconsider your life choices.

 Build tested architectures
 --------------------------